kokrange/ss-openwrt-transparent-proxy-router/README.md

 sslocal --help
 ```
 * if you can see the help output from `sslocal --help`, then your sslocal is installed correctly.

-### Openwrt gui:
-* Lan interface uncheck: bridge.
-(WARN: br-lan will not work!)
-* Wan interface uncheck: Use DNS servers advertised by peer.
-* Disable IPv6 for lan and wan, especially for wan.
-(WARN: IPv6 proxy are not supported.)
-* DNS ignore resolv, hosts files.

 ### Command(after all things configured correctly):